 Unused Name Graphics

-These three names are never used.
+Unique name graphics for the playable characters, probably intended to be used on the character select screen but are never used, instead, the names are spelled with the generic big letter font there.
 Guy's name is misspelled because, as director Akira Nishitani puts it, "we weren't really aware of English spelling and pronunciation conventions."

 Unused Tile Types

 The underground area in Round 1 has stairs on each side, which are never seen in the game.
 They have no collision data and are not present in any other Round of the game.

 Possible unused HUD enemy/object name strings, sighted via Capcom Classics Collection Remixed and CWCheat.
 May not be easy to find due to their b.r.o.k.e.n-up formatting.

 The following is loaded into memory, right after William S. Sessions' name:

 As mentioned in a pre-release flyer of the game and some official Capcom books, Street Fighter '89 was the game's original title.